open-telemetry/opentelemetry-ruby-contrib/CONTRIBUTING.md

  2. Install the bundle with `bundle install`
  3. Run the tests with `bundle exec rake`

+Note: Some test suites make use of [Appraisal](https://github.com/thoughtbot/appraisal), a library for testing against different versions of dependencies.
+To run tests in suites that use Appraisal:

+ 1. Change directory to `instrumentation/action_pack`
+ 2. Install the bundle with `bundle exec appraisal install`
+ 3. Run the tests with `bundle exec appraisal rake test`

 ### Docker setup

 We use Docker Compose to configure and build services used in development and